NitinKumar2024/NitinKumar2024/README.md

 - 🎓 **Student** at **GP Barh**, specializing in **AI & ML**.
 - 💻 Building innovative apps and solving challenges with **technology**.
 - 🧠 On a mission to master **complex Python logic** and sharpen **critical thinking skills**.
-- ✍️ Authoring an e-book: *"Mastering Data Structures & Algorithms: From Beginner to Expert"*.
 - 🎥 Aspiring **YouTuber**, creating engaging tech content.

 ---